 The Risk Oversight Committee oversees the enterprise risk management practices of the Company regarding the identification, measurement, monitoring, and control of the Company's principal business risks related to strategy, credit, the market and interest rates, liquidity, operations, reputation, and safety and soundness laws and regulations.
-It also promotes accountability of the Company through the Three Lines model.
+It also promotes accountability within the Company through the Three Lines model.

 Glacier's independent directors meet in executive session during regularly scheduled meetings of the Board and at other times as required.
-During 2020, the independent directors met in executive session two times.
+During 2021, the independent directors met in executive session once.

-Committee Membership
+Committees and Committee Membership

 Throughout this Proxy Statement, we refer to all five of the committees established by the Board.
-All of the independent directors were members of all five committees throughout 2020 except Mr. Cashell, Jr. and Ms. Heck, who were appointed as a member of each committee effective January 1, 2021.
-Former director Dallas I. Herron was a member of all five committees until his retirement from the Board on April 29, 2020.
-Mr. Chesler was not considered an independent director in 2020, so did not serve as a member of any of the Board committees.
+All of the independent directors were members of all five committees throughout 2021, except Michael B. Hormaechea was appointed as a member of each committee effective September 1, 2021.
+Former director John W. Murdoch was a member of all five committees until his retirement from the Board on April 28, 2021.
+Mr. Chesler was not considered an independent director in 2021, so he did not serve as a member of any of the Board committees.